22 Best Trees For Bees + FREE Printable

 Linden trees are a huge food source for insects.

 The linden tree, or basswood, offers a bountiful source of pollen that bees will travel long distances to get to.
-Its small yellowish-white flowers bloom from late spring to summer and they’re packed with an alluring fragrance.
+Its small yellowish-white flowers bloom from late spring to summer, packed with an alluring fragrance.

-Although the flowering season is short-lived, there are huge numbers of flowers that bees love.
-So much so, that Lindens are also known as “bee trees”.
+Although the flowering season is short, they produce copious flowers and are also known as “bee trees.”

 The littleleaf and silver lindens are good choices to consider planting.